baykatre/microservice-playground/README.md

 # Microservice Playground

-Is a Spring Boot microservice app to getting real Ispark (Istanbul Metropolian Municipality official parking service) locations and park a vehicle to there.
+Is a Spring Boot microservice app to getting real Ispark (Istanbul Metropolitan Municipality official parking service) locations and park a vehicle to there.

 ### Prerequisites